The mechanism for

 If the XML dump includes support settings (file ParentConfigurations.xml):

 - Partial restoration is not possible when the root object of the configuration is restored (file Configuration.xml).

 In order to be able to restore this configuration, you must delete the support settings file from the dump directory.
-If dumping was performed in flat format, this file is Configuration.ParentConfigurations.
-And if dumping was performed in hierarchical format, this file is Configuration.ParentConfigurations .bin.
+If dumping was performed in a flat format, this file is Configuration.ParentConfigurations.
+And if dumping was performed in a hierarchical format, this file is Configuration.ParentConfigurations .bin.